 Images can be inserted simply by enclosing the image URL in exclamation marks like this:

 There are many other simple markups for most needs.
-There is a quick reference and a demonstration of Textile markup here.

 Configuring Bueditor to produce Textile markup